fatouscoding/create-task-feature/README.md

 #Create Task Feature (Product Design)

 ## Disclaimer

-This project showcases a simplified and non-confidential version of product design work.
-All sensitive or proprietary information has been removed.
+This project presents a simplified, non-confidential representation of product design work.
+All proprietary details, internal data, and identifying information have been removed or modified.

+---

 ## Overview
-Designed a task creation workflow for a civic-tech platform used by government officials to manage high-volume constituent communication and casework.
+Designed a task creation workflow for a civic-tech platform supporting high-volume communication and case management.

 This feature improves efficiency by enabling users to quickly create, assign, and track tasks directly within their workflow.